20 Underrated Spy Movies You Really Need To See

 Webb is renowned for his pursuit of the truth.
 He believes that the government has a duty to be honest with its citizens.
 After he uncovers a secret cocaine smuggling operation, Webb learns that the U.S. government is secretly funding military operations for the Nicaraguan Contras.

 Webb isn't about to let this conspiracy go unreported.
 He digs into the case, but the powerful political players involved want to silence him.
 Webb's home is put under surveillance, and the CIA threatens his family.
 Even though he was once a respected journalist, Webb is shunned by his peers.
 He is accused of being a traitor.
-Tragically, Webb died by suicide in 2004.
+Tragically, Webb took his own life in 2004.
 Hopefully, more viewers will watch "Kill the Messenger" and learn about Webb's story.
 He was an unsung patriot whose heroism merits praise.

 Renner gives one of the most empathetic performances of his career.
 Even though Webb is experienced, he's clearly in over his head dealing with drug smugglers.
 The only thing Webb cares about more than his profession is his family.
 He is forced to choose between risking his children's lives and revealing the secret rebel movement.